China-Russia Great Eurasian Partnership on Development Track as EAEU Agree to Regional Free Trade

 China and Russia’s dreams of shaping the destiny of the entire Eurasian landmass, ultimately including Europe and Africa are taking shape as the Russian supported Eurasian Economic Union agrees new free trade deals.

-The EAEU, which includes Armenia, Belarus, Kazakhstan, Kygryzstan and Russia covers the bulk of the Eurasian land mass and is geographically placed between the European Union and China.
+The EAEU, which includes Armenia, Belarus, Kazakhstan, Kygryzstan, and Russia covers the bulk of the Eurasian land mass and is geographically placed between the European Union and China.
 The EAEU has a population of some 183 million and a GDP of some US$5 Trillion.
-Intra-EAEU trade has been significantly increasing and rose 38% last year.
-Vietnam signed off a FTA with the EAEU two years ago, while China signed off a non-preferential FTA with the EAEU last year.
+Intra-EAEU trade has been significantly increasing and rose 38 percent last year.
+Vietnam signed off on an FTA with the EAEU two years ago, while China signed onto a non-preferential FTA with the EAEU last year.

 The Eurasian Economic Union (EAEU), often described as Russia’s equivalent to the EU, is poised to sign off Free Trade Agreements with Egypt, Iran, India and Singapore.
 Announcing the EAEU Free Trade talks progress, Russia’s First Deputy Minister of Industry Sergey Tsyb said Israel will also be joining the EAEU in the near future, according to his comments.
 “It would be very productive if we actively move towards the conclusion of agreements on the free-trade zone.
 This would make it possible to promote exports within the framework of regional trade hubs, and will definitely help in this challenging and highly sensitive situation on global markets to provide the opportunity for promotion of Russian export initiatives.”

-The concept of a Great Eurasian Partnership began with Russian President Vladimir Putin, proposing an effective enlargement of China’s Belt & Road Initiative in discussions with Chinese President Xi Jinping back in 2016.
+The concept of a Great Eurasian Partnership began with Russian President Vladimir Putin, proposing an effective enlargement of China’s Belt and Road Initiative in discussions with Chinese President Xi Jinping back in 2016.

-In terms of the additional countries being added to the EAEU FTA, Egypt already possesses a Russian financed export processing zone in Port Said, while Russian-Egyptian bilateral trade rose by 37% in 2018.
+In terms of the additional countries being added to the EAEU FTA, Egypt already possesses a Russian financed export processing zone in Port Said, while Russian-Egyptian bilateral trade rose by 37 percent in 2018.

 India, which is heavily invested in Iran through the Chabahar Port and the International North-South Transport Corridor has also been discussing with Moscow the Egyptian export processing zone model and is currently looking at establishing, jointly with Russia, similar trade zones for Russian investors.
 Russian-Indian trade was up significantly in 2018 and importantly, has plenty of room for growth.